opencrafts-io/sherehe/README.md

 - This is where information from the user is recieved and any conditions are set so as to pass clean data to the models
 - This is also where responses and their corresponding statuses are return back to the user not forgetting the data returned back to the user
 - It goes without saying that this is where each model is given to a particular controller

-responses must be returned with their correct status
+- Responses must be returned with their correct status

 5. Model
-This recieves data from the controller and performs either create , update , delete or get values on the table The model can only return message whether a values on a table have been changed , deleted or inserted .
-It shoul return data only or valid reponse messages
+- This recieves data from the controller and performs either create , update , delete or get values on the table
+- The model can only return message whether a values on a table have been changed , deleted or inserted .
+It should return data only or valid reponse messages

 6. Migaration file